AlexLisenkov/discord-bot/README.md

 # Discord Music Bot
-An open-source Javascript music bot for discord.
+An open-source TypeScript music bot for discord that runs on Node.

 ## Features
 __Commands__ (prefixed with your defined prefix)